Pre Employment Drug Testing: Everything You Need to Know

 If an employee has tested positive for drugs in the past and is returning to work after completing a substance abuse program, they may be required to submit to a return-to-duty test.
 This test ensures the employee is no longer using drugs and is capable of resuming their employment.

 There are multiple solutions that employers can choose for maintaining a drug-free workplace.
-In addition to regular testing, employers can construct a written policy that fully details their expectations for employees in regards to drug and alcohol use.
+In addition to regular testing, employers can construct a written policy that fully details their expectations for employees in regard to drug and alcohol use.
 Another component of a drug-free workplace is providing supervisors with the training necessary to identify drug use.
 Some workplaces may provide their employees with education about the danger of drug use.

 Employers can also develop an Employee Assistance Program (EAP).
 Employees that are currently struggling with drug or alcohol use can use the EAP to find a qualified counselor or rehabilitation services.
 Any employer concerned with drug use in the workplace needs to be sure to have a comprehensive drug-free program in place.